24 Jun 2025

 How do life insurance companies obtain your medical information?

-There are few things more personal to you than your health, so it’s understandable that many people want to know how life insurance companies obtain your medical information.
-To help put your mind at rest, we’ll explain how insurers do this and your rights as a consumer during the process.
+There are few things more personal than our health, and we all rightly expect our key medical information to be in safe hands.
+So can life insurance providers access medical records, and if so, how?
+To help put your mind at rest, we’ll explain how medical information is used for life insurance purposes, and your rights as a consumer during the process.

-An insurer may ask for a medical report during the application process to determine whether they can offer you a policy and how much it will cost you.
-But your medical history is not the only factor that an insurer will consider, as they will also consider the risks associated with your age, occupation, lifestyle and smoker status, for example.
+But your medical history is not the only factor that an insurer will consider, as they will also assess the risks associated with your age, occupation, lifestyle and smoker status, for example.

-Yes, insurance companies need to obtain your consent before they can obtain a medical report.
+No – a life insurance company will need your consent in order to access your medical records.
 This consent is requested under the following Acts:

 • The Access to Medical Records Act 1988